links-field/cubepress/docs/guide/simdetail.md

 ## Usage
-Usage summarises and visualises the data/sms usage in the past 6 months/30 days
+The usage in the past 6 months/30 days is summarised and visualised in this section.
+You could toggle between data and sms usage.

 ## Bundles
 Bundle history of the SIM is displayed here.
-Click on each line to find more about the bundle.
+Click on each line to find out more about the bundle.

 ## SMS